theogravity/changelog-version/README.md

   Options:

+    --requireUnreleasedEntry                    If present, will exit with an error code if the unreleasedTag is not found in the changelog file.
-    --packageFile [fileName]         The relative path to package.json, or a JSON file that contains the "version" field from projectRoot.
+    --requireUnreleasedEntryFailMsg [failText]  Message to display if requireUnreleasedEntry is enabled and the validation check fails --packageFile [fileName]                    The relative path to package.json, or a JSON file that contains the "version" field from projectRoot.
                                         Default is "package.json".
     --unreleasedTag [textToReplace]             The text to find in the changelog which would get replaced with the version / time.
                                         Default is "[UNRELEASED]".
     --unreleasedTagFormat [format]              Format to replace unreleasedTag with.
                                         Available tags are "{version}" and "{date}".
                                         Default is '{version} - {date}'.
     --dateFormat [format]                       Date mask to use from the "dateformat" library when replacing the versionTag.
                                         Default is "default".
     -h, --help                                  output usage information
 ```

 #### Example